immediatus/immediatus.github.io/content/blog/2025-11-02/index.md

 This requires multi-region active-active with automatic failover (approximately doubling infrastructure costs) to achieve sub-minute recovery from regional outages.
 The economic question: is tolerating 39 fewer minutes of unplanned failures worth doubling infrastructure spend?

-For advertising platforms with client-side retries and geographic distribution, the answer is typically no. Brief regional outages have limited revenue impact due to automatic retries and traffic redistribution.
+For advertising platforms with client-side retries and geographic distribution, the answer is no for most advertising platforms.
+Brief regional outages have limited revenue impact due to automatic retries and traffic redistribution.
 Better ROI comes from reducing MTTR (faster detection and recovery) than preventing all failures.

 The tolerance for unplanned failures varies by domain - payment processing or healthcare systems require 99.99%+ because every transaction matters.
 Ad platforms operate at higher request volumes where statistical averaging and retries provide natural resilience.